edwintorok/roundingerror-ihp/docs/info.md

 ![color bars](test.png "Color bars test image").

-The "audio" out is connected, but is not expected to result in anything audible.

 ## External hardware

 Connect according to the [Demoscene rules](https://tinytapeout.com/competitions/demoscene/#what-are-the-rules)

 * VGA output using [Leo's VGA PMOD](https://github.com/mole99/tiny-vga) on pins `uo[0-7]`, connected to a monitor supporting 640x480 resolution.

-* Audio output using [Mike's audio PMOD](https://github.com/MichaelBell/tt-audio-pmod) on `uio[7]`